Last Updated on 2nd March 2021

 So what can we expect for the new season ahead?
 Well, we have the usual floral prints to contend with.
 Obvious, but worth mentioning anyway.
-And thanks to designers including Balmain, Maison Margiela, and Dries Van Noten, polka dots are going to be everywhere, along with feminine tailoring, exaggerated collars, bucket hats and crochet to name a few.
+And thanks to designers including Balmain, Maison Margiela, and Dries Van Noten, polka dots are going to be everywhere, along with feminine tailoring, embroidery designs, exaggerated collars, bucket hats, and crochet to name a few.

-The 80’s always finds its way back every season in some shape or form.
+80’s trends always make a comeback every season in some shape or form.
 This spring/summer it’s back in full force in the way of fluorescent hues.
-Vibrant, attention-grabbing and fun, whether it’s a flirty lime green dress as seen at Valentino or head-to-toe electric blue presented by Boss, the mantra, is go bold or go home!
+Vibrant, attention-grabbing, and fun, whether it’s a flirty lime green dress as seen at Valentino or head-to-toe electric blue presented by Boss, the mantra is, go bold or go home!

 THE WHITE DRESS

 Don’t call it a comeback, because the white dress didn’t actually go anywhere.
 It’s always here, every spring.
 Usually, it lurks in the background, however this season it’s taking center stage.

 At Isabel Marant the white dress was short and sexy, at Altuzarra it took on a more boho-chic vibe and it was simply elegant at Akris.
 Nevertheless, the message was clear– ‘this spring the white dress is a power player in its own right’.

 With colour playing a huge role this spring, it seemed only natural that leather too would be offered in a number of eye-catching shades.

 From bold red trench coats and bright blue skirts to trusted black trousers, leather could be found all over the spring/summer 2020 catwalks.